Transition Points

 F. Exhibit traits of professionalism

 Candidates must be aware of deadlines and program requirements for each transition point and work closely with their advisor to ensure all pre-conditions are met.
-Transition points are announced in classes, through Walsh email, and visible signs throughout the Hannon Center.
+Transition points are announced in classes and through Walsh email.

 Transition Point # 1: EDUC 107: School and Society Course